-The Board of Directors of CGI (the "Board") is committed to exercising compelling and effective leadership of the Group and its operations across jurisdictions through the strategic use of its corporate governance framework.
+The Board is committed to exercising compelling and effective leadership of the Group and its operations across jurisdictions through the strategic use of its corporate governance framework.
 This is evidenced by sufficient levels of visibility, very high levels of integrity and effective communication methods combined with demanding expectations and appropriate levels of oversight.